 If you are looking for the best green bean casserole recipe from scratch this is the recipe you need.
 It’s packed with rich flavor and is still simple to make.

 One of my favorite parts of the holiday season is all of the wonderful food!
 Food has the ability to bring back memories and bring people together.
 There are two issues with holiday food for me though, I have food allergies and I like to eat more natural food.
 Many traditional dishes use not-so-great ingredients and some contain things I can no longer eat due to allergies.

-One of the dishes that has both of these issues for me is green bean casserole.
-I’m allergic to mushrooms, plus over the years I’ve tried to start eating a more natural diet.
-The canned soup normally found in the casserole is of course cream of mushroom soup.
-Canned food normally contains BPA which is linked to many health concerns.
+One of the dishes that have both of these issues for me is green bean casserole.
+I’m allergic to mushrooms, plus over the years I’ve tried to start eating a more whole-food diet.
+The canned soup normally found in the casserole is, of course, cream of mushroom soup.
 Plus have you read the ingredients lately?
 They aren’t so great.

-My mom also has a mushroom allergy and tries to avoid un-natural ingredients.
-Several years ago she started making her own version of the traditional green bean casserole.
-She uses an alfredo type sauce, cheese and caramelized onions.
-It’s delicious and been apart of our holiday meals for many years now.
+My mom also has a mushroom allergy and several years ago she started making her own version of the traditional green bean casserole.
+She uses an alfredo-type sauce, cheese, and caramelized onions.
+It’s delicious and has been a part of our holiday meals for many years now.

 I’ve yet to find someone that doesn’t like this version more than the original.
 It’s also very simple to make.
 Once you make it plan on making it every year!
 I know my house would be highly disappointed if it wasn’t on the table for every holiday meal.